maxx1128/maxx1128.github.io/about/index.md

 featured-img: /img/pages/about.jpg
 ---

 Hello, you've reached the About Page of Max Antonucci.
-I'm likely not here right now, so please read the following major info about myself and leave a issue or pull request after the footer:
+I'm likely not here right now, so please read the following major info about myself and leave a issue or pull request after the footer.

 ### I'm a Coder